Martin Talty: Personal

-Talty married Mary (Ciss) Kennelly (1925-2018) in 1962 and then went to England for a year where they lived in Warminster and Epsom Downs.
+Talty married Mary (Ciss) Kennelly (1925–2018) in 1962 and then went to England for a year where they lived in Warminster and Epsom Downs.
 They had two children.

 Trivia

 As a teenager Talty played Gaelic football with Milltown Malbay GAA.
 He did not get much playing time there.
 After discussing that with local business man Tom Malone, they decided to found a new club named Clonbony GAA.
-Milltown Malbay GAA however objected, and they had to appeal with the Munster Council in Thurles, Tipperary.
+Milltown Malbay GAA however objected, and they had to appeal with the Munster Council in Thurles, County Tipperary.
 They had to cycle up there and stay the night, but won the appeal.